PhilipKolarov/single_file_projects_python/README.md

 class_card - a class of playing cards with different properties and methods.

+length_checker - a simple function that checks if a given text is within a given range of words.

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example

 User (Directory) - A personal version of a user class for a website, utilizing inheritance